lehner-lab/RDGVassociation/002_association_testing_results/README.md

-# Results of RDGV association Study
+# Results of RDGV Association Study

 ## Description of Scripts
 * **lambdas.R:** Estimation of inflation factors for all tests for selected gene set (enriched for DNA repair genes).